fpc/FPCSource/packages/fcl-db/tests/README.txt

 Tests
 =====
-In your tests, you can specify that you only want to run for certain groups/connectors.
+In your test units, you can specify that you only want to run for certain groups/connectors.
 E.g. this example to only run for Bufdataset tests:
   TTestSpecificTBufDataset = class(TTestCase)
   ...